 This allows an unattended or automatic system power up.
 You may configure your system to power up at a certain time of the day by selecting [Everyday] or at a certain time and day by selecting [By Date].
+NOTE: Automatic Power Up will not work if the system is powered down by operating systems, such as Windows 98/2000/Millenium, that have ACPI support enabled.
 Configuration options: [Disabled] [Everyday] [By Date]